P-wig/ML-HW/project/ProjectProposal.md

 <Add one sentence for the *Project Proposal* assignment submission that captures the project statement.>

-The Predicting Housing Prices project aims to develope a machine learning model that can accurately estimate the sale prices of houses with regards to varying factors such as location and size.
+The Predicting Housing Prices project aims to develope a machine learning model that can accurately estimate the sale prices of houses with regards to varying factors such as location and size, as to provide insight for future home buyers and sellers in making informed decisions.

 <Expand the section with few sentences for the *Project Progress* assignment submission>
 * Give a clear and complete statement of the problem.